 Additional Info:

 Members Ed Kowalczyk, Chad Taylor, Patrick Dahlheimer and Chad Gracey first played together at a middle-school talent show in York, Pennsylvania.
 They remained together throughout high school, playing new wave covers under band names such as First Aid, Club Fungus, Paisley Blues, Action Front, and Body Odor Boys.
-The group eventually settled on the name Public Affection and recorded a self-released cassette of original songs titled The Death of a Dictionary produced by Benjy King.
-The album was released in 1989, while the band members were still in high school, via their own label, Action Front Records.
-Just 2,000 copies of the album were made, all on cassette, and is considered a highly prized collector's item.
-In 1990 they released an EP of demos produced by Jay Healy, titled Divided Mind, Divided Planet, via their Black Coffee mailing list.
-The band played regular concerts at CBGB in New York City, helping them earn them a contract with Radioactive Records in 1991.
+The group eventually settled on the name Public Affection and recorded a self-released cassette of original songs titled The Death of a Dictionary produced by Benji King and oversaw by David Sestak, their manager.
+The album was released in 1989, after the band members graduated high school, via their own label, Action Front Records.
+Only 1,000 copies of the album were manufactured, all on cassette and is considered a highly prized collector's item.
+In 1990, they released an EP of demos produced by Jay Healy, titled Divided Mind, Divided Planet, via their Black Coffee mailing list.
+The band performed regularly at CBGB in New York City, where they were noticed by New York City record labels and publishers.
+They were eventually signed by Radioactive Records at a 1991 CBGB show.